Parsa-Rajabi/CMPT-376/docs/project.md

 - **Decide Collectively**: Prioritize team decisions over individual ones.
 - **Uphold Transparency**: Be honest and clear about all matters.

-To ensure every group member is contributing to the project, the grading scheme is divided into 2 sections:

-1. Individual marks (45%)
-2. Group marks (55%)

 ### Group Project Participation Policy

-**Objective**: To ensure equitable contribution in collaborative group tasks and maintain the academic integrity of software engineering projects.
+**Objective**: To ensure equitable contribution in collaborative group tasks and to address non-participation issues effectively.

 #### Step 0: Peer Resolution